syncfusion-content/windowsforms-docs/WindowsForms/SfDateTimeEdit/Appearance.md

 ## Customize DateTimeEdit Appearance

 BackColor, ForeColor and BorderColor of control can be customized through `Style` of SfDateTimeEdit.
-UpDown and Dropdown button of SfDateTimeEdit control also can be customized through `VisualStyle`.
+UpDown and Dropdown button of SfDateTimeEdit control also can be customized through `Style`.
 The following code snippets illustrates the customization.

 {% tabs %}